HP Pavilion dv9000 series: Operating systems

 Windows 10 has also been known to run just as well as (if not better than) Windows 7 on the HP Pavilion dv9000 series of laptops in various tests despite running on the older hardware.

 As with the "Windows 7" section above, the same general consensus apply to those using either the 32-bit or 64-bit versions of Windows 10 on an older laptop like the dv9000 series, including their aforementioned advantages/disadvantages.
 The aforementioned PAE patch for 32-bit versions of Windows 7 has since been updated to provide compatibility with 32-bit versions of Windows 10.
 Again, an SSD is preferably (but highly) recommended for better performance in modern times; see the "hardware" section below for more information about SSDs.

-Nearly all the drivers meant for the dv9000 series are included by default in Windows 10, however some drivers must be installed beforehand.
-Those installing the fingerprint scanner drivers with DigitalPersona must follow the Windows 7 installation instructions for DigitalPersona in order to install it on Windows 10; 64-bit versions of Windows 10 will likely need separate driver packs, and in the case of the fingerprint scanner drivers with DigitalPersona, these driver packs include sp35583 (drivers) and sp48018 (DigitalPersona).
+Nearly all the drivers meant for the dv9000 series are included by default in Windows 10, but some drivers must be installed beforehand.
+Those installing the fingerprint scanner drivers with DigitalPersona must follow the Windows 7 installation instructions for DigitalPersona in order to install it on Windows 10; 64-bit versions of Windows 10 will likely need separate driver packs, and in the case of the fingerprint scanner drivers with DigitalPersona, these driver packs include sp35583 (drivers). and sp48018 (DigitalPersona).
 The Ricoh SD card reader will likely need driver pack sp45112.
-The Synaptics touchpad driver has driver packs in both 32-bit (sp37065) and 64-bit (sp51647) versions; one of them needs to be installed for the appropriate CPU architecture.
+The Synaptics touchpad driver has driver packs in both 32-bit (sp37065 and 64-bit (sp51647) versions; one of them needs to be installed for the appropriate CPU architecture.
 The drivers for the HP Quick Launch Buttons (QLB) will need the sp40139 driver pack.